ClaraRus/AnnoRank/README.md

 ### Windows:
 If you are using Windows make sure you have WSL2.
 Allow WSL2 usage in docker settings.

-# External Resource
-In the folder external resources the following can be found:
-- AnnoRank.zip - a downloadable version of the tool
-- Usability_Study_Anno_Rank.pdf - the usability study conducted for Anno Rank
-- Anno_Rank_Documentation.pdf - the documentation provided for Anno Rank

 # Export Data
 ```bash